-Northern Trust Corp lifted its holdings in shares of Axos Financial, Inc. (NYSE:AX - Free Report) by 4.7% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 742,837 shares of the company's stock after acquiring an additional 33,207 shares during the period.
-Northern Trust Corp owned 1.30% of Axos Financial worth $51,887,000 at the end of the most recent reporting period.
+Northern Trust Corp raised its stake in Axos Financial, Inc. (NYSE:AX - Free Report) by 4.7% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 742,837 shares of the company's stock after acquiring an additional 33,207 shares during the quarter.
+Northern Trust Corp owned approximately 1.30% of Axos Financial worth $51,887,000 as of its most recent SEC filing.

-Axos Financial (NYSE:AX - Get Free Report) last issued its quarterly earnings results on Wednesday, April 30th.
-The company reported $1.81 earnings per share (EPS) for the quarter, topping analysts' consensus estimates of $1.74 by $0.07.
-The business had revenue of $432.72 million during the quarter, compared to analyst estimates of $305.04 million.
+Axos Financial (NYSE:AX - Get Free Report) last released its earnings results on Wednesday, April 30th.
+The company reported $1.81 earnings per share for the quarter, beating analysts' consensus estimates of $1.74 by $0.07.
+The business had revenue of $432.72 million during the quarter, compared to the consensus estimate of $305.04 million.
 Axos Financial had a net margin of 22.10% and a return on equity of 18.67%.
-During the same quarter in the previous year, the firm earned $1.91 earnings per share.
-As a group, research analysts forecast that Axos Financial, Inc. will post 7.22 EPS for the current fiscal year.
+During the same quarter in the prior year, the firm posted $1.91 EPS.
+Equities research analysts anticipate that Axos Financial, Inc. will post 7.22 EPS for the current fiscal year.

 (